-MSc Thesis Presentation PhD First Presentation PhD Second Presentation Торіс Develop in consultation with your advisor.
-Either your research proposal or results, depending on the date of your presentation Develop in consultation with your advisor Develop in consultation with your advisor Content Describe key components of progress you have made in your research to date with a focus on an insight you wish to share and/or a key aspect on which you are seeking feedback from your colleagues.
-This would normally include some of the following components: literature review; research question(s); methodology or proposed methodology; key findings; your tentative conclusions and suggestions for future research.
-Present on a research- related topic of your choice (e.g., a secondary research project you are doing, an innovative method you are using).
+MSc Thesis Presentation PhD First Presentation PhD Second Presentation Topic Develop in consultation with your advisor.
+Either your research proposal or results, depending on the date of your presentation Develop in consultation with your advisor Develop in consultation with your advisor Content Describe key components of pryour research to date with a for to share and/or a key aspect or feedback from your colleagues include some of the following creview; research question(s); methodology; key findings; you and suggestions for future research Present on a research- related topic of your choice (e.g., a secondary research project you are doing, an innovative method you are using).
 PhD students should NOT present on their Specialization papers/ Qualifying exams.
 Duration Total 25 min (15-min presentation, 10-min discussion) Total 35 min (20- min presentation, 15-min discussion) Total 35 min (20-min presentation, 15-min discussion) Attention to timeliness is important, as planning and delivering a presentation with a time limit is a valuable professional skill.